Simi Valley Murder Defense Lawyer

-Understanding What the DA Must Prove for Murder Charges
+What the District Attorney Must Prove for Murder Charges?

-The defendant is charged [in Count ] with murder [in violation of Penal Code section 187].
+The defendant is charged with murder in violation of Penal Code section 187.

 To prove that the defendant is guilty of this crime, the People must prove that: